 On chilly Friday nights in the fall, you can hear them.

-Maybe you’re hearing “Everytime We Touch,” by Cascada or “Industry Baby” by Lil Nas X, or even Michael Jackson’s “Thriller.”
+Maybe you’re hearing “Everytime We Touch,” by Cascada or “Industry Baby” by Lil Nas X and Jack Harlow, or even Michael Jackson’s “Thriller.”
 The orchestrated sounds blast through the night air and into the hearts of football fans in the bleachers.